BatBug hanging horizontally

 Directionality: The zone of sensitivity is a cone in the long axis of the BatBug and out to about 45 degrees from this.

-Audio: The BatBug does not make any sound for you (or bats) to hear, but you can replay calls later from a PC.
+Audio: The BatBug does not make any sound for you (or bats) to hear, but you can replay calls later from a PC giving remarkable audio detail.

 Batteries/power: the Solar Powered BatBug runs indefinitely from a solar panel plus night battery unit.

 Alternatively, the BatBug can use up to 3 internal stacks of 6 AA cells.
 Any type of AA cell can be used, with only one type in a stack.
-On batteries it can run for more than 21-24 hours.
+On NiMH AA rechargeable batteries it can typically run non-stop for more than 21 days.
 ‘Night only’ can be set using the light sensor to switch it on and off at a chosen light level.
 No times need to be picked and this greatly extends the number of nights that can be logged, especially in summer.

 Data streaming over the internet